tz924/tz924.github.io/README.md

    None.

 3. Say approximately how many hours you have spent completing the lab.
-   6 hours for the content.
+   10+ hours for the content - I literally have never formally worked any formal jobs and have no idea how to write a resume.
-   2 hours for implementation.
+   5 hours for implementation.